 Call the Police

 If there is serious damage to property or someone sustained physical injuries or if there was a death, you need to call the police.
-In some
+In some instances someone might even begin acting confrontational.
+In these situations, keep your distance and call the police–leave if necessary.
+Once the police arrive, a report needs to be filed out at the scene.
+It’s also useful to obtain the name and badge numbers of the responding officers.

 Even if the other driver involved tells you they don’t want to give you their information because they don’t want to get their insurance company involved, you should still make a strong point to get relevant information.
 Get the names, numbers, addresses, driver’s license numbers, license plate number, and basic insurance information from all drivers involved.
 If there are witnesses or passengers, also obtain their names, numbers, and addresses.
 In talking to people at the scene, be polite and cooperative.
 However, you should never apologize for anything that happened.
 You may inadvertently be admitting to legal liability for what happened.
 Who may be at fault may not be immediately clear after an accident.